 Quite a few actually, including writing!
 I include writing among my hobbies because I really enjoy it - and I feel that if you're not enjoying writing, how could anyone else enjoy reading it?
 Among my other hobbies, I include woodwork, metal work, painting, photography and the like.

 Yes, we have three cats; a black one, a white one, and another one somewhere in the middle.
+Their names are Nyx, Lily and Ash.

 It's so nice of you to ask!
 I do have a hectic schedule, with the writing and work, but I do sometimes get to poke my head out!
 Please check the “events” section of this website to find out about any scheduled appearances, or get in touch via the Contact page!